turingschool/mod-0-curriculum/pt/shared/terminal.md

 ## Practice

 In your Terminal, recreate the file structures shown in the diagrams below.
-Assume that the extensions for any files notated is `.md`.
+Assume that the extension for any file notated is `.md`.

 ### Challenge #1
 <img src="./assets/practice-1.png">